|Degrees||BMus (KCL), MMus (KCL)|

 Area of proposed thesis

-Jason is currently in his first year of the DPhil course and his research, supervised by Prof. Daniel Grimley, focuses on sonic experience and auditory culture in fin-de-siècle Vienna.
-One of his key research aims is to explore how the changing perceptions of urban sound were mediated through musical and social forms of interaction, and to what extent the accelerated development of space in the historical centre and suburbs shaped such interactions.
+Jason is currently in his first year of the DPhil course and his research, supervised by Prof. Daniel Grimley, focuses on the auditory culture of fin-de-siècle Vienna.
+One of his key research aims is exploring how the changing perceptions of sound were mediated through the unique development of suburban folk music, particularly in working class districts, and the effects of modernist urban development on the musical life of these communities.

 Oxford-Leon E and Iris L Beghian Graduate Scholarship